JuliaDiff/BlueStyle/julia/style-guide.md

     ]
     ```

 * Always include the trailing comma when working with expanded arrays, tuples or functions notation.
-This allows future edits to easily move elements around or add additional elements:
+This allows future edits to easily move elements around or add additional elements.
+The trailing comma should be excluded when the notation is only on a single-line:

     ```julia
     Yes: